skgrange/smonitor/README.md

 ## The data model

-The current data model is implemented with six tables:
+The current data model is implemented with seven tables:

   - `processes`: Stores information of unique time-series. `processes` contains keys to join all other tables together and is the main mapping table.
   - `sites`: Stores information of monitoring locations/facilities such as names, identifiers, addresses, and coordinates.
 This table can be a spatial-table.
   - `aggregations`: Stores information of aggregation functions and methods.
   - `summaries`: Stores information of what aggregations should be preformed on processes.
   - `invalidations`: Stores date ranges where a process is considered invalid.
 An optional component and is used only when source data obviously contains errors.
+  - `calibrations`: Stores calibration coefficients for processes.
+An optional component.
   - `observations`: Stores measurement data as well as the aggregations of measurement data.

 An entity-relationship diagram of the core data model looks like this:

 ![**smonitor**'s core data model](inst/extdata/smonitor_entity_relationship_diagram.png)

 The data model has some constraints, but by design they have been used sparingly.
+The **smonitor** data-model contains a bit of replication regarding `site` and `variable` variables.
+These variables are usually unneeded, but are included to help when building look-up tables and to help decode the integer keys.

 ### A `process`